hallieeilerts/CA-CODE_Automation/README.md

     /src/results/
     /src/visualizations/

-There is one additional folder, in `/src/archive` which stores data-management source code for previous updates. :
+There is are two additional folders in `/src`.`/src/archive` stores data-management source code for previous updates and `/src/prepare-session` is where the user manually sets the age group and years for estimation.

 ### Generated files